dapperstout/pulse-swift/README.md

-Syncthing-Swift
+Pulse-Swift
 ==============

-A port of the [Syncthing][1] synchronization protocol in Swift.
+A port of the [Pulse][1] synchronization protocol in Swift.

 ## Building